915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 `parrot` function), and their order is not important.
 This also includes non\-optional arguments (e.g. `parrot(voltage=1000)` is valid too).
 No argument may receive a value more than once.
-Hereâs an example that fails due to this restriction:
+Here’s an example that fails due to this restriction: